Vinesh Phogat's Asian Games Dream Dashed In Trials

 Key Points

-- Vinesh Phogat's comeback to wrestling after the Paris Olympics setback ended with a loss to Meenakshi Goyat in the Asian Games selection trials.
+- Vinesh Phogat's comeback to wrestling after the Paris Olympics ended with a loss in the Asian Games selection trials.

-- Phogat faced controversy and challenges regarding her weight category before being allowed to compete in the 53kg trials.
+- Phogat faced controversy and challenges regarding her weight category before competing in the 53kg trials.

-- Despite a strong fight and a victory in the opening round, Vinesh struggled with intensity in the semi-final match.
+- A hard-fought quarterfinal victory against Nishu Kumari took a toll on Phogat's performance.

-- Antim Panghal defeated Meenakshi in the final, adding another layer to the intense competition in the trials.
+- Meenakshi Goyat defeated Vinesh Phogat in the semi-finals, ending her Asian Games aspirations.

 The cheers were loud, the emotions raw and the expectations of a fairytale comeback unmistakable, but Vinesh Phogat's return to competitive wrestling ended in heartbreak on Saturday following a 4-6 loss against Meenakshi Goyat in the 53kg semifinals of the Asian Games selection trials.